PushpMicrosoft123/Cosmos-Migration/README.md

     **-forceReplace:** Use this flag to force replace target values.
 If passed as $false script will not updatethe targets if there is an existing value for them.
     **-keepTargetValueAfterDataTypeChange:** enable this flag if you want to preserve source values in new data type model.
     **-dataType:** Target data types.
 Supported values: "array", "string", "int" and "decimal".
+    **-selectQuery:** Use "selectQuery" to update specific set of documents.Keep this property empty to modify all the docuemnts.
+See below example for  reference:
+    "Select * from c where c.Location = 'Europe'"

     ## Sample command for data transformation:
     .\loadAndTransform.ps1 -cosmosConnectionString "" -sourceContainerName "" -directoryToStoreUpdatedDocuments "" -importFromCosmosRequired $true -importedFileLocation ""            -inputJsonPath ".\input.json"  -folderPrefix "dev"